vojtapolasek/vojtux/docs/handout_en.md

 smartphones, industrial devices, routers, supercomputers, and other computers.

-To make the terminology clear, we use the word _Linux_ to mean the operating system, but also the kernel of the operating system.
+To make the terminology clear, we use the word _Linux_ to denote the operating system, but also the kernel of the operating system.
 When we say we use Linux, such as Fegora, what we mean is that we use a Linux distribution.
 A Linux distribution is a combination of